ndkoval/ndkoval.github.io/_pages/about-me.md

 ## Work experience
 **JetBrains Research** -- *Lead of the Concurrent Computing lab*\\
 <span class="date">AUGUST 2020 -- PRESENT</span>\\
-TODO
+Conduct research on concurrent algorithms and approaches to test them, guide students.
+See the [Projects](/projects/) page for details.

 **JetBrains** --- *Researcher*\\
 <span class="date">JUNE 2018 -- PRESENT</span>\\
-Primarily work on synchronization and communication primitives for Kotlin Coroutines (this is going to be a part of my PhD), but not limited by this topic.
+Primarily, work on synchronization and communication primitives for Kotlin Coroutines (which will be an essential part of my PhD) and improve the Lincheck tool for testing concurrent data structures.

 **ITMO University, St. Petersburg** --- *Tutor*\\
 <span class="date">SEPTEMBER 2016 -- PRESENT</span>\\